thejsway/thejsway/manuscript/chapter25.md

 ## Accepting data

-Our web server offers a *read-only* service: it publishes some data but doesn't accept any...
+So far, your web server offers a *read-only* service: it publishes some data but doesn't accept any...
 Until now!

 As you saw in a previous chapter, information submitted to a web server can be either form data or JSON data.

-### Enabling Cross-Origin Resource Sharing

-TODO

 ### Handling form data

 Form data comes encapsulated into the HTTP `POST` request sent by the client to the server.
 The first server task is to extract this information from the request.
 The simplest way to do this is to use a specialized npm package, such as [multer](https://www.npmjs.com/package/multer).
+Install it with the `npm install multer` command or directly in your app dependencies.

 ```json
 "dependencies": {